ISchwarz23/advent-of-code/README.md

 | 23  | [Amphipod][2021-23]                | ⭐⭐    | Solution is working for part 1, but is too slow for part 2.
 Unfortunately, I have no idea how to improve it. _Edit: The improvement for part 2 was pretty simple.
 I just had to reduce the size of the known locations by storing the hash of it instead of the complete objects._                  |
 | 24  | [Arithmetic Logic Unit][2021-24]   |       | _Comment: Was not able to participate for now, as family was in house._                                                                                                                                                                                                                             |
 | 25  | [Sea Cucumber][2021-25]            | ⭐     | Implemented a very nice solution for part 1 which is not only fast, but also adaptable.
 The order of the movement can be specified.
 Unfortunately I don't have enough stars to attempt part 2, so I have to come back to it later.                                                                  |

+[^aoc]:
+    [Advent of Code][aoc] – an annual event in December since 2015.
+    Every year since then, with the first day of December, a programming puzzles contest is published every day for twenty-four days.
+    A set of Christmas-oriented challenges provide any input you have to use to answer using the language of your choice.

 [aoc]: https://adventofcode.com
 [kotlin]: https://kotlinlang.org